ajhalls/dve/README.md

 It's recommended that you use "ssh-keygen" and "ssh-copy-id" to setup key based authentication to all your remote hosts.

+The script does not prompt for passwords, as such it needs to log in automatically to each server.
+Test this by typing ```ssh host``` such as ```ssh 192.168.1.5``` if it drops you straight to a prompt, you are ready.

 ### Pre-reqs

-The following need to be installed on the host running this script:
+The following need to be installed on each of the hosts running this script:

 - [ffmpeg](https://www.ffmpeg.org/download.html)
 - [GNU parallel](https://www.gnu.org/software/parallel/)